Creating Remote Schedule for Your Project Team

 No doubt, we’re all for giving work-from-home employees the freedom to choose their process.
 That said, it’s vital that they conform to the needs of the business and remember they’re part of a team.

-That’s why you must balance things out by weighing different factors and choosing the right schedule for your remote team.
+That’s why you must balance things out by weighing different factors and choosing the right remote schedule for your team.

 Making the right scheduling decisions helps you get the best out of your remote team.